When was the last time you reviewed your LinkedIn information?

 ★ Do NOT use second or third person (You, He, She, It.
 They).
 Start each bullet point with a POWER WORD (not, I).

 ★ Use $M and $K to represent millions and thousands of dollars.
-Do NOT use Roman numeral.
+Do NOT use a Roman numeral.

-★ Place periods after job sentence at start of summary and job descriptions.
+★ Place periods after job sentence at the start of summary and job descriptions.
 Not on bulleted lists.

 ★ Search and search again for keywords that are most common within your industry (i.e. technology, finance, digital media, law, e-commerce, communications etc.)

-★ Add description of the company (where question may come up as to what the company does or a service it provides).
+★ Add a description of the company (where the question may come up as to what the company does or a service it provides).
 These short blurbs can be cut/pasted from the About Us section of the website or LinkedIn company page.

 ★ Do add measurable results when available ($$$, %%%, increased this, decreased this).
 Key!